Wetlands Trail, Henderson Bike Trails

-Before making that decision, view my aerial maps with GoPro video clips of the Wetlands bike route, then let me know what you think.
+I’m Debra Stefan, 2020 Educator of the Year for the League of American Bicyclists and I teach biking and cycling classes at my bike camp in Henderson.
+View my aerial maps with GoPro video clips of the Wetlands Trail bike route, then let me know what you think.

-I’m Debra Stefan, 2020 Educator of the Year for the League of American Bicyclists.
-Learn Smart Cycling to bike safer and more confidently on the road or trail.
+Cycling classes to bike safely and confidently on the road or trail.

-But before you ride, as a smart cyclist, please have your ID, medical insurance card, emergency contact information and a fully charged cell phone.
+But before you ride, as a smart cyclist, please have your ID, medical insurance card, emergency contact information, and a fully charged cell phone.
 Here’s where I will insert a brief recommendation clip for managing personal essentials on your bike ride.
 Since you’re still with me, don’t forget to subscribe and hit the notifications bell icon for future content of this nature.

 The video bike route starts at Terrazza Park in Lake Las Vegas, Henderson, Nevada.
 Locals and visitors can rent bicycles and e-bikes at the River Mountains Bike Shop nearby.

 From Galleria to Terrazza Park ride in the bike lane on the roadway.
-A third way shown is on my topographical map where I racked the bikes and drove to the Clark County Wetlands Park trailhead.
-This starts at mile marker ONE biking out to the 9.5-mile marker at Wells Trailhead by Galleria to bike a round trip.
+A third way shown is on my topographical map: I racked the bikes and drove to the Clark County Wetlands Park trailhead.
+This starts at mile marker ONE, biking out to the 9.5-mile marker at Wells Trailhead by Galleria to bike a round trip.
 These are the three options covered in this video.

 Boulder Highway in heavy traffic may be safer or at least more predictable.
-I’m just saying, don’t take this trail too lightly.
+So, I’m just saying, don’t take this trail too lightly.
 On the road, you have the law, but on the trail, you rely on courtesy that other trail users may or may not choose to use.

 A cyclist needs full control of bike handling skills without risking a fall on the Wetlands Trail.
-I’ve seen people fall off the bike at high downhill speeds and I’ve seen them fall uphill from losing momentum.
+I’ve seen people fall off the bike at high downhill speeds, and I’ve seen them fall uphill from losing momentum.
 One student shared his leg-breaking experience falling up a steep hill and jamming his leg through the frame on a solo ride.
 You’ll see this hill pictured in the video.
 Another dangerous hill pictured is the steep descent with a blind corner.
 One day, I met a cyclist as he faced the scene of his accident there.
 He described his uncontrollable downhill speed, encountering an off-leash dog at the blind corner.
 This caused him to bike off the cliff into the Wash unconscious before waking up hospitalized from a coma.

 CTA for Bicycle Educators to Share with Cycling Communities!